Time: 14:00 - 16:00

 What level is the course and do I need any particular skills?

-Ideally you should have completed our term-long “Introduction to Acting” course or similar, or have some experience of acting.
-You will need to be able to take notes and to work within groups and pairs safely.
-You should be able to express yourself and communicate clearly and fluently in spoken English and have an enthusiasm for reading and discussing a range of texts in large and small groups.
+Ideally you should have completed at least a beginners course in acting or have suitable experience.
+You will need to be able to take notes and to work within groups and pairs cooperatively.
+You should be able to express yourself and communicate clearly.
+In addition to performing you should have an interest in reading and discussing texts in large and small groups.
 You will be willing and able to do some preparation and rehearsal outside of class.
-The course involves some physical exercises, so you should be prepared to participate in them and have a level of fitness and flexibility appropriate for an actor.
+The course involves some physical exercises.
 You will need to be able to listen and respond to instructions and feedback and be interested in listening to, and learning from, the responses of other students to the work discussed, observed, and performed.
 You will have a commitment to developing your performance, analytical, and expressive skills.

 How will I be taught, and will there be any work outside the class?

-We will use games, improvisations, characterisation and physical expressivity exercises, tutor input, group discussion and analysis, and the rehearsal of scenes from a contemporary British play or film.
+We will use games, improvisations, characterisation and physical expressivity exercises, tutor input, group discussion and analysis, and the rehearsal of scenes from a contemporary text.
 This is a practical course in which students will work alone, in pairs, and in groups, according to the exercise.
-Each week, detailed homework preparations are given that extend and develop the techniques covered in class and prepare you for what we will explore in the following session.
-This will be supported with advice, guidance, and feedback via group emails. .
+Each week, homework preparations are given that extend and develop the techniques covered in class and prepare you for what we will explore in the following session.

 You may or may not be asked to participate in vigorous activity from time to time.
 Please consider whether you could do this, if you are in any doubt consult a medical practitioner.